 Here’s everything you need to know to get started with sofa yoga:

-Truthfully, just about everyone can benefit from doing some form of yoga on a regular basis.
-However, there are certain groups of people who may find sofa yoga to be particularly helpful.
+Truthfully, many people can benefit from doing some form of yoga on a regular basis.
+However, there are certain groups of people who may find sofa yoga particularly helpful.

 This includes people who: